-- The SABAP data covers the period 1986-1997.
-Bird distribution patterns fluctuate continuously according to availability of food and nesting substrate. - Sources of error in the SABAP database. - Inadequate coverage of some areas.
-This study area in particular was not very well covered by counters.
-This means that the report rates of species may not be as accurate as in areas that were covered better. - o Errors in species identification during data capturing stage - Biases in the reporting process due to several factors (For a full discussion of potential inaccuracies in ASAB data, see Harrison, Allan, Underhill, Herremans, Tree, Parker & Brown, 1997). - Difficult road access made examination of the study area from the ground exceptionally difficult.
+• The SABAP data covers the period 1986-1997.
+Bird distribution patterns fluctuate continuously according to availability of food and nesting substrate.
+(For a full discussion of potential inaccuracies in ASAB data, see Harrison, Allan, Underhill, Herremans, Tree, Parker & Brown, 1997).

+Difficult road access in some sections of the study area made examination of the study area from the ground difficult.